-It’s best to keep any exposition short and sweet so that your audience doesn’t get bored with your movie.
+It’s best to keep any exposition short and sweet so that your audience doesn’t get bored.

 Too much exposition can make your screenplay feel like an infomercial, or like too much ‘hand holding’ of audience members.

-We see this in lots of B-movies (especially older B-movies), as well as bad Hollywood.
+We see this a lot in B-movies (especially older B-movies).

-A great way to figure out how much exposition you need in each scene is to ask yourself what information does my audience needs to know in order for them to follow this scene?
+A great way to figure out how much exposition you need in each scene is to ask yourself, “what information does my audience need to know in order for them to follow this scene?”